rmhc logo

 What is it like at Ronald McDonald House Newfoundland and Labrador?

 ‘Home-away-from-home’ is not just a catch phrase but an accurate description of just how warm and inviting the House can be.
 It has earned that reputation due to its comfortable and attractive surroundings.
-Each guest bedroom provides accommodation for up to four people.
 Rooms are tastefully furnished, each with its own private bathroom.
-In-room amenities include: -two queen size beds – televisions – with Cable TV and a Blu-ray DVD player – telephones – small refrigerators There is ample space throughout the House for families to feel at home in, with a large fully-equipped kitchen, dining, laundry and living areas for shared use.
-Our modern kitchen has everything needed for families to prepare nutritious meals for themselves and their family.
-Coffee, tea, milk, and a variety of non-perishable and perishable foods are normally available.
-Computers with internet access are on hand to help guests and/or their child stay in touch with family and friends during their stay.
-The House is accessible to those using wheelchairs or with mobility challenges.
-Playrooms, a library, and an outdoor yard complete with play equipment, and beautiful landscaping are a few more of the amenities that can be expected at the House.
-One free parking spot is available on site to our guests.
+In-room amenities include: -two queen size beds, smart TV’s equipped with cable, wifi, telephones and small refrigerators.
+There is ample space throughout the House for families to feel at home in, with a large fully-equipped kitchen, dining, laundry and living areas for shared use.

 What can families expect during their stay?